yoonaa54/public_breakthrough_flutter/assets/markdown/courseActivity6.md

     where {username} is the Github username you created in Activity 1

-// TODO: Need to clone locally - do it before switching attention to new/other (deploy) repo?

 3. [Create a new __public__ repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) or `repo`.
 The exact name is not too important, but for ease of following these instructions, consider using `cv_demo`
 4. In a terminal run the command `make deploy OUTPUT=cv_demo`